Lome Entry Requirements

 Prohibited Items

-• Illegal drugs and narcotics - Togo has strict drug laws with severe penalties including lengthy imprisonment
+• Illegal drugs - possession carries severe penalties including imprisonment

 Restricted Items